ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 That is the interesting part.
 Not the vulnerability itself, but what the vulnerability says about the system that produced it.

 Because a second-order SQL injection is rarely just a developer mistake.
 It is a symptom.
-It tells us that unsafe data flows were possible, that architectural guardrails were weak or missing, and that the organization was relying on people to remember the right thing instead of designing the wrong thing out of the system.
+It tells us that <strong>unsafe data flows were possible, that architectural guardrails were weak or missing</strong>, and that the organization was <strong>relying on people to remember the right thing instead of designing the wrong thing out of the system</strong>.

-This is what I call the hamster wheel of pain.
+This is what I call the <strong>hamster wheel of pain</strong>.

 For many organizations, security becomes a remediation hamster wheel.
 They scan, find, ticket, patch, and repeat.
 The organization keeps moving, but the system does not really improve.
 Each vulnerability gets treated as an isolated issue, while the design choices that made it possible remain untouched.

-That cycle only changes when security moves into the design of the system itself, so entire classes of vulnerabilities become harder to create before they turn into another finding to chase.
+That cycle only changes when <strong>security moves into the design of the system itself</strong>, so entire classes of vulnerabilities become harder to create before they turn into another finding to chase.

 <img src="hamster-wheel-of-pain.jpg" alt="Hamster wheel of pain">